xeon1989/Proton-X50-IHU-Upgrade-Downgrade/README.md

 ## Before You Start ##
 - Flashing firmware comes with risk.
 Proceed with caution and exercise due diligence.
 - No warranty from me.
 If you broke your IHU, you will need to find your way out.
+- One of the fellow bro feedback that this works for Firmware version ends with 0644.

 ## Should You Flash 617v1 / 618v1 Firmware? ##
 - If your IHU is running on GKUI19, its performance and functionality are good enough.
 There is no need to upgrade to ATLAS unless you prefer the modern UI.